Spreadsheet Models for Managers

 Visual Basic Editor options

 You have some additional control over the appearance of code in the editor, including font, font size, and colors.
-I recommend the Consolas (Western) font for Excel 2007.
-To select it:
+We recommend the Consolas (Western) font.

-The Visual Basic comment character is single quote (').
-At times, you might want to "comment out" several lines at once.
+The Visual Basic comment character is single-quote (').
+At times, you might want to “comment out” several lines at once.
 Perhaps you have an extended comment that takes multiple lines, or perhaps you want to replace a piece of code with something else, but you want to retain it temporarily as you experiment with the new code.
-Excel in its Windows versions does have an automatic way to do this, but it isn't visible by default.
-I recommend that you customize the standard toolbar of your Visual Basic Editor to include the Comment Block tool and the Uncomment Block tool, to make these operations more convenient.
-Here's how (Sorry, Windows only): Click Right on any toolbar.
-Choose Customize… from the shortcut menu that appears.
+Excel in its Windows versions does have an automatic way to do this, but it isn’t visible by default in Windows.
+It is available by default in the Mac versions.
+We recommend that you customize the standard toolbar of your Visual Basic Editor to include the Comment Block tool and the Uncomment Block tool, to make these operations more convenient.
+Here’s how: Click Right on any toolbar in the Visual Basic Editor.
+Choose Customize… from the context menu that appears.
 The Customize dialog appears.
 Click the Commands tab.
 In the Categories box, click Edit.
 Then scroll the Commands box until you find the two commands Comment Block and Uncomment Block.
 One by one, drag them onto the Standard Toolbar.
 Click Close to close the Customize dialog.

 Module options